CodeJR911/CodeJR911.github.io/index.md

 By strategically revising my plans to encompass a broader scope of course outcomes, I can showcase a comprehensive skill set that can be advantageous for academic evaluations and prospective career prospects.

-Reflection on the Enhancement Process:
+### Reflection on the Enhancement Process:

-Reflecting on the process of enhancing and modifying the BST.cpp artifact led to various learning experiences and challenges:
+Reflecting on the process of enhancing and modifying the BST.cpp artifact led to various learning experiences and challenges.

-Learning Experiences:
+### Learning Experiences:

 Upon delving into the implementation of Binary Search Trees (BST), I gained a deep understanding of key operations such as insertion, deletion, and search.
 This involved grasping the intricacies of managing nodes within a tree structure.
 Additionally, exploring traversal techniques including inorder, preorder, and postorder traversals provided valuable insights into diverse methods of accessing and manipulating tree nodes.